Credit: History

+In the 19th century, general stores in agrarian communities would keep ledgers of store credit.
+Farmers would buy on credit during the year and pay back their debts at harvest time after selling their crops.

 Credit cards became most prominent during the 1900s.
 Larger companies began creating chains with other companies and used a credit card as a way to make payments to any of these companies.
 The companies charged the cardholder a certain annual fee and chose their billing methods while each participating company was charged a percentage of total billings.
 This led to the creating of credit cards on behalf of banks around the world.
 Some other first bank-issued credit cards include Bank of America's Bank Americard in 1958 and American Express' American Express Card also in 1958.
 These worked similarly to the company-issued credit cards; however, they expanded purchasing power to almost any service and they allowed a consumer to accumulate revolving credit.
 Revolving credit was a means to pay off a balance at a later date while incurring a finance charge for the balance.

 Discrimination

 Until the Equal Credit Opportunity Act in 1974, women in America were given credit cards under stricter terms, or not at all.
 It could be hard for a woman to buy a house without a male co-signer.
 In the past, even when not explicitly barred from them, people of color were often unable to get credit to buy a house in white neighborhoods.